A 501(c)3 organization

 Aaron Rosenblum & Scott Scarboro

-Voices of the Filson brings Kentucky and Ohio Valley history to life, telling fascinating stories of our shared history through interviews with visiting scholars, behind-the-scenes access to archival processes and research, and information on local history events and public programming.
-The Filson History Hour helps fulfill The Filson's mission to collect, preserve, and tell the significant stories of Kentucky and Ohio Valley history and culture.
+Voices of the Filson brings Kentucky and Ohio Valley history to life, telling fascinating stories of our shared past through interviews, behind-the-scenes access to to the archives, and information on local history events and programming.

 Wednesdays 9 - 10 AM